SnapLogic/developer.snaplogic.com/source/index.html.md

 ## Installation

-A Snaplex is the data processing engine of the SnapLogic Elastic Integration Platform.
+A Snaplex is the data processing engine of the SnapLogic Intelligent Integration Platform.
 An Org admin can select **Provision this user as a Snap Developer** in the **Update User** dialog, automatically creating a dedicated Snaplex for that user to run and test pipelines.
 This Snaplex should be created in the Snap Developer’s project folder so that other users do not inadvertently run production pipelines on that Snaplex.

 ### Linux & Microsoft Windows